Spring Garden Revival

 Integrated Pest Management & Disease Prevention Through Proper Pruning in Natick

-Integrated Pest Management (IPM) in Natick emphasizes the removal of diseased wood, selective thinning for air circulation, and sanitation to reduce overwintering pest habitat.
-Structural pruning helps prevent storm damage and limits entry points for pathogens.
-Tools must be disinfected between trees with 70% isopropyl alcohol or 10% bleach solution (1:9), especially in areas with oak wilt or Dutch elm disease.
-Post-pruning inspections (at 30 days and seasonally) help identify secondary issues, and complex cases are referred to UMass Extension.
-Municipal programs require reporting of pest outbreaks (emerald ash borer, Asian longhorned beetle) and participation in regional forest health initiatives.
+Integrated Pest Management (IPM) in Natick emphasizes the removal of diseased wood, selective thinning to improve air circulation, and sanitation to reduce overwintering pest habitat.
+Structural pruning reduces storm damage and pest entry points, and tool disinfection between trees with 70% isopropyl alcohol or 10% bleach solution is mandatory, especially in known disease areas.
+Post-pruning inspections are recommended at 30-day and seasonal intervals to monitor for secondary issues.
+Coordination with UMass Extension and municipal disease monitoring programs is encouraged, and mandatory reporting is required for pest outbreaks such as emerald ash borer or Asian longhorned beetle.

 Natick Tree Management Program